Why indian choose overseas education

 Network and Multinational Prospects

-• Being in a multinational classroom and a hosting city offers access to recruiters from global firms.
-Many Indian alumni join employers in finance, IT, engineering and consulting—often at pay scales substantially higher than similar roles in India.
-A software engineer in the US can start at $100k–150k annually (approx. ₹75–112 lakh), at an entry-level position.
+• Being in a multinational classroom and a hosting city offers direct access to recruiters from global firms.
+Many Indian alumni join leading employers in finance, IT, engineering and consulting at pay scales substantially higher than similar roles in India.
+For example, an entry-level software engineer in the US can start at $100k–150k annually (approx. ₹83 lakh to ₹1.24 crore).

-• Beyond immediate placement, global universities cultivate alumni networks across continents.
-These connections open doors to worldwide mentorship, research collaboration and job referrals—part of why Indian students prefer to study abroad for exposure, not just education.
+• Beyond immediate placement, global universities cultivate powerful alumni networks across continents.
+These connections open doors to worldwide mentorship, research collaboration and direct job referrals.
+This massive networking advantage clearly explains why Indian students prefer to study abroad to gain holistic global exposure rather than just a basic education.

 Cultural Fluency and Confidence

-• Gain from working in multicultural teams, mastering global work norms and building adaptability—qualities valued by recruiters.
-Nearly half (45 %) of Indian students already studying overseas plan to remain abroad to gain work experience; 43 % more prospective students express the same intention.
+• Students gain immense value from working in multicultural teams, mastering global work norms and building adaptability, which are all qualities highly valued by international recruiters.
+Educational surveys indicate nearly 45% of Indian students already studying overseas plan to remain abroad to gain crucial work experience, with a similar percentage of prospective students expressing the exact same intention.

 Post-Study Work Opportunities and Immigration Pathways

-For many Indian students, earning an overseas degree also offers a route to real-world experience—and often a more permanent lifestyle abroad.
+For many Indian students, earning an overseas degree also offers a direct route to real-world experience and frequently paves the way for a more permanent lifestyle abroad.

 Real Work Visas and Transition Routes

 • Countries like Canada, the UK, Australia, the US and Germany offer post-study work permits ranging from 1 to 3 years, depending on level and region.
+Ireland also provides excellent opportunities with its Graduate Stay Back Visa – explore top universities in Ireland for Indian students for detailed admission guidance and program options.
 These routes often allow students to find employment without needing a job offer beforehand.

-• The UK’s Graduate Route, introduced in 2021, has enabled over 110,000 international graduates to stay post-completion by 2023—many from India.
-Indian nationals made up the single largest recipient group of these visas.
+• The UK Graduate Route has enabled well over 110,000 international graduates to stay post-completion in recent years.
+According to official immigration data from the UK Home Office, Indian nationals consistently make up the single largest recipient group for these specific visas.

 Career Growth and Residency Pathways